 IBIS in video is still very useful.
 Back when I shot video a lot with the Canon 5DmkII, to eliminate those micro shakes you had to put the camera on some sort of mount, like a Halo Rig or I would just put it on a super lightweight tripod and hold the tripod.
 That kept the camera steady.
 Having IBIS really helps in those situations.
 However, I’ve yet to see a full frame camera have IBIS that is game changing like we see on the Olympus, Panasonic or Fujifilm X-H1.
 If I were to get a camera for video, I would almost certainly get an X-H1 simply because of how good the IBIS is.

-Regardless, all cameras are going to have to start including IBIS because people have had their minds hacked into thinking its better than sliced bread.
+Regardless, all cameras are going to have to start including IBIS because people have had their minds hijacked into thinking its better than sliced bread.
 Unless Canon can get the influencers to tell the truth about it.
 Maybe more trips to Hawaii.

 1 SD Card Slot